winery/winery/docs/adr/0024-use-travis-for-continuous-integration.md

-# Use CircleCI for Continuous Integration
+# Use TravisCI for Continuous Integration

 * Status: Accepted
-* Date: 2018-06-21
+* Date: 2018-06-27

 ## Context and Problem Statement